nexusstar/docker-drupal/README.md

 ## TODO tasks

+ - [ ] Using drush and drupal console to install and manage modules
+ - [ ] Add more thorough documentation
- - [ ] guest /workspace/public_html doest not recieve proper owner:group
+ - [x] guest /workspace/public_html doest not receive proper owner:group
- - [ ] apache2 mod_rewrite does not get enabled
+ - [x] apache2 mod_rewrite does not get enabled